gottfried-github/nodejs-ecommerce--sketch/notes.md

 But mainly, we have to make sure that it returns proper errors for data, violating a mixture of JSON and BSON rules.

+# `_product-validate`, testing `validate`: second take
+`validate` is essentially a controller more than it is a validation function.
+So it might be that it would make more sense to test whether it calls appropriate functions in appropriate cases, rather than test whether it performs correct data validation.

 # `_product-validate`, testing `_validateBSON`
 The method is private, it's meant to be used by `validate`, which JSON-validate the data before passing it to the method.
 Henceforth, I only provide cases involving `itemInitial`.
 I compare the returned error (if any) with an error, generated for the same input by `mongodb` `ObjectId`.